 Sometimes those headlines are more important than the words beneath.
 Make those headlines scream thoughts, and the words shout to support those screams.

-Set up Word or Google Pages in landscape for the first draft, and write sentence by sentence.
+Set up Word or Google Docs in landscape mode for the first draft, and write sentence by sentence.

 Don’t write any paragraphs until you do your first rounds of edits.